Tony Richardson

-Cecil Antonio "Tony" Richardson (5 June 1928 – 14 November 1991) was an English theatre and film director and producer whose career spanned five decades.
-In 1964, he won the Academy Award for Best Director for the film Tom Jones.
+Cecil Antonio Richardson (5 June 1928 – 14 November 1991) was an English theatre and film director, producer and screenwriter, whose career spanned five decades.
+He was identified with the "angry young men" group of British directors and playwrights during the 1950s, and was later a key figure in the British New Wave filmmaking movement.

+His films Look Back in Anger (1959), The Entertainer (1960), A Taste of Honey (1961), and The Loneliness of the Long Distance Runner (1962) are considered classics of kitchen sink realism.
+He won the 1964 Academy Awards for Best Director and Best Picture for the film Tom Jones.
+He was also a two-time BAFTA Award winner, and was twice nominated for the Palme d'Or.

+With his wife Vanessa Redgrave, Richardson was the father to actresses Natasha Richardson and Joely Richardson.

+Life and career

-Early life
+Early years and education

-Richardson was born in Shipley, West Riding of Yorkshire in 1928, the son of Elsie Evans (Campion) and Clarence Albert Richardson, a chemist.
+Richardson was born in Shipley, West Riding of Yorkshire in 1928 to Clarence Albert Richardson, a chemist, and his wife, Elsie Evans (née Campion).
+He lived on the edge of Saltaire as a young child and kept grass snakes with his childhood friend Joan Naylor.
 He was Head Boy at Ashville College, Harrogate and attended Wadham College, University of Oxford.
 His Oxford contemporaries included Rupert Murdoch, Margaret Thatcher, Kenneth Tynan, Lindsay Anderson and Gavin Lambert.
-He had the unprecedented distinction of being the President of both the Oxford University Dramatic Society and the Experimental Theatre Club (the ETC), in addition to being the theatre critic for the university magazine Isis.
+He had the unprecedented distinction of being president of both the Oxford University Dramatic Society and the Experimental Theatre Club (the ETC), in addition to being the theatre critic for the university magazine Isis.
 Those he cast in his student productions included Shirley Williams (as Cordelia), John Schlesinger, Nigel Davenport and Robert Robinson.